framps/golang_tutorial/README.md

-# Some sample files for a small go tutorial
+# Some sample files for a go tutorial for Raspberry